taikoxyz/gwyneth_faucet/readme.md

 - Node.js (v16 or higher)
 - Docker and Docker Compose
 - A local Ethereum node running on port 32002
+- Ethereum address mapped to `PRIVATE_KEY` is seeded with ETH
 - Git

 ## Quick Start